 This training begins with an overview of definitions (what is and what is not psychological harassment), prevalence, tactics, characteristics (common themes), causes and risk factors.
 Facilitators also review a variety of restorative, repair, and recovery options.
 Training also focuses on what to do when a client, family member, social worker, or colleague, experiences workplace harassment.
 Case examples, exercises, Q/A, and interesting discussions will be included along with a booklet of handouts.

-Pat Ferris and Linda Crockett will be an ongoing resource for all social workers.
+Linda Crockett is an ongoing resource for all social workers.